CSDL-UMD/Survival-of-the-Notable-in-Wikipedia/README.md

 │
 ├── models             <- Trained and serialized models, model predictions, or model summaries │
-├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
+├── Survival Analysis.ipynb          <- Jupyter notebook to data exploration and create visualization.
 │
 ├── pyproject.toml     <- Project configuration file with package metadata for │                         survival_of_notability and configuration for tools like black